2022 FIFA World Cup

 Morocco made history by becoming the first African nation to reach the semi-final of a World Cup, falling short 0–2 against France.
 Argentina were crowned the champions after winning the final against the title holder France 4–2 on penalties following a 3–3 draw after extra time.
 It was Argentina's third title and their first since 1986.
 Argentina were the first nation from outside of Europe to win the tournament since 2002.
 French player Kylian Mbappé became the first player to score a hat-trick in a World Cup final since Geoff Hurst in the 1966 final and won the Golden Boot as he scored the most goals (eight) during the tournament.
 Mbappé also became the first player to score in two consecutive finals since Vavá of Brazil did the same in 1958 and 1962.

 Argentine captain Lionel Messi was voted the tournament's best player, winning his second Golden Ball.
 The tournament has been considered exceptionally poetic as the capstone of his career, with the win fulfilling for some commentators a previously unmet criterion to be regarded as the greatest player of all time.
 Teammates Emiliano Martínez and Enzo Fernández won the Golden Glove, awarded to the tournament's best goalkeeper, and the Young Player Award, awarded to the tournament's best young player, respectively.
 With 172 goals, the tournament set a record for the highest number of goals scored in the 32-team format, with every participating team scoring at least one goal.

-The choice to host the World Cup in Qatar attracted significant criticism, with concerns raised over the country's treatment of migrant workers, women, and members of the LGBTQ+ community, as well as Qatar's climate, lack of a strong football culture, scheduling changes, and allegations of bribery for hosting rights and wider FIFA corruption.
+The choice to host the World Cup in Qatar attracted significant criticism, with concerns raised over the country's treatment of migrant workers, women, and members of the LGBTQ+ community, as well as Qatar's climate and lack of a strong football culture.
+There were also allegations that Qatar used bribery to obtain hosting rights, as well as allegations of wider FIFA corruption.
 (Note: Citations:)

-Format

-The FIFA World Cup is a professional football tournament held between national football teams, organised by FIFA.
-The tournament, held every four years, was first played in 1930 in Uruguay, and has been contested by 32 teams since the 1998 event.
-The tournament was contested with eight round-robin groups followed by a knockout round for 16 teams.
-The defending champions were France, who defeated Croatia 4–2 in the 2018 FIFA World Cup Final.
-The event was scheduled to take place under a reduced length, from 20 November to 18 December in Qatar.
-Being held in Qatar, it was the first World Cup tournament to be held in the Arab world.
-Spectators were not required to follow most COVID-19 restrictions such as social distancing, wearing masks, and negative tests.